DETAILED ACTION

 Greyscale

-Bae includes each element claimed, with the only difference between the claimed invention and Bae being a lack of the aforementioned combination being explicitly stated.
-Absent a showing of unexpected results, it would have been obvious to a person having ordinary skill in the art prior to the effective filing date of the instant invention to join R11 and R12 to arrive at the compound of the instant claim since the combination of elements would have yielded the predictable result of an organometallic compound with improved photochemical stability suitable for deep blue emission and a device with excellent luminescence efficiency, lifespan, and color purity (paragraph 0228), commensurate in scope with the claimed invention.
+Bae includes each element claimed, with the only difference between the claimed invention and Bae being a lack of the aforementioned benzimidazole group being explicitly used.
+Absent a showing of unexpected results, it would have been obvious to a person having ordinary skill in the art prior to the effective filing date of the instant invention to select any known preferred A10 group from the finite list of possible definitions for A10 (paragraph 0065) in order to arrive at the compound of the instant claim since any of the A10 groups would have yielded the predictable result of a compound with improved photochemical stability, which is suitable for deep blue emission in an organic light emitting device with excellent luminescence efficiency, lifespan, and color purity, commensurate in scope with the claimed invention.
 See Section 2143 of the MPEP, rationales (A) and (E).

 It would have been obvious to a person having ordinary skill in the art prior to the effective filing date of the claimed invention to deuterate the compound, as taught by Bae.

-Bae includes each element claimed, with the only difference between the claimed invention and Bae being a lack of the aforementioned combination being explicitly stated.
-Absent a showing of unexpected results, it would have been obvious to a person having ordinary skill in the art prior to the effective filing date of the instant invention to join R11 and R12 to arrive at the compound of the instant claim since the combination of elements would have yielded the predictable result of an organometallic compound with improved photochemical stability suitable for deep blue emission and a device with excellent luminescence efficiency, lifespan, and color purity (paragraph 0228), commensurate in scope with the claimed invention.
+Bae includes each element claimed, with the only difference between the claimed invention and Bae being a lack of a deuterium atom being explicitly used.
+Absent a showing of unexpected results, it would have been obvious to a person having ordinary skill in the art prior to the effective filing date of the instant invention to select any known substituent from the finite list of possible substituents in order to arrive at the compound of the instant claim since any of the A10 groups would have yielded the predictable result of a compound with improved photochemical stability, which is suitable for deep blue emission in an organic light emitting device with excellent luminescence efficiency, lifespan, and color purity, commensurate in scope with the claimed invention.
 See Section 2143 of the MPEP, rationales (A) and (E).

 It would have been obvious to a person having ordinary skill in the art prior to the effective filing date of the claimed invention to form at least one layer using a solution process, as taught by Bae.